angelo-martinovic/bmm/README.rst

 *******
 Recommendation: use QT creator to import the project.

 *Requirements*: openCV version 2 (tested only with opencv 2.4).
-Create a symbolic link to the compiled openCV in the root folder and name it opencv2.4/
+Create a symbolic link to the compiled openCV in the BMM_cpp/ folder and name it opencv2.4/

-In the root folder of the repository, create three subfolders (or symbolic links): images/, labels/ and groundTruth/.
+In the BMM_cpp/ folder of the repository, create three subfolders (or symbolic links): images/, labels/ and groundTruth/.

 *labels/* : contains .txt files of labeled examples for grammar learning.
 Each image is represented as a width*height matrix of integers from 1.. (number of semantic classes), each number representing the class of the pixel.